pderichs/kalkulator/README.md

 # DONE

+- BUG: Lambda implementation somewhat feels like a hack
 - BUG: "Invalid file structure" error on save
 - FEAT: Lisp progn
 - BUG: When header controls get focus, they handle key presses by themselves - switch focus back to cells as soon as header gets focused